 The contingency reserve is the retained earnings that have been set aside for future contingent losses which are not available for distribution as dividend and can be modified at any time depending upon the situation.
 It is usually estimated based on risk management techniques.

-- The construction industry often creates a contingent reserve on a project basis as it is a volatile industry and various risk factors like inflation, government policies, etc. can be affected.
-If this reserve is utilized than it will be added to the cost of the project.
+- The construction industry often creates a contingent reserve on a project basis as it is a volatile industry, and various risk factors like inflation, government policies, etc. can be affected.
+If this reserve is utilized, then it will be added to the cost of the project.

-- If contingency doesn’t arise then it can be released.
+- If contingency doesn’t arise, then it can be released.
 This is not a free reserve and does not available for part of a distribution to the shareholders.
-The insurance industry commonly creates and uses contingency reserve and insurance business also risk-based business and depends on happening or non-happening of a certain event.
+The insurance industry commonly creates and uses contingency reserve and insurance business, also risk-based business, and depends on happening or non-happening of a particular event.